python/devguide/communication.rst

 * Open the "Greetings!" message sent by discobot.
 * Ensure that you read through the `Python Code of Conduct <https://discuss.python.org/faq>`_.
   We are to be open, considerate and respectful to all users in the community.
-* Click on the bookmark glyph found on the bottom right corner of the message beside the reply button.
-* Discobot will then reply and guide you through a simple tutorial on how to use Discourse.

 .. note:: You will receive a certified badge if you follow through the entire new user tutorial.